Artniaina/MERNStack-E-commerce/README.md

 # MERNStack-E-commerce
-E-commerce building with MERN technology and mysql
+E-commerce project building with MERN technology and mysql